GaleForceTechnology/ValTechQAAutomationChallenge/README.md

 These can be seen [here](https://github.com/GaleForceTechnology/ValtechQAAutomationChallenge/blob/master/Project/features/Website/Website.feature)

-The output fromm running the full test suite locally can be found at:
+The output from running the full test suite locally can be found at:

 >C:\WIP\ValtechQAAutomationChallenge\Output\FullTestSuite